EmanuelMQueiroz/PGM/README.md

 - **ierror (Int64):** The error of linesearch (0 - no error, 1 - step length too small)
 - **evalf (Int64):** Number of function evaluations in the current iteration

-### Function method1
-Gradient Projected Method with monotone Armijo linesearch along feasible directions.
+### Function method1 - Gradient Projected Method with monotone Armijo linesearch along feasible directions

 #### Arguments